 This is why LinkedIn is a critical channel in our B2B Lead Funnel Framework.
 After the Planning Phase, when you determine your goals, audience, USP, and topics, is the Activate Audience Phase.
 During this second phase, the goal is to engage prospects where they spend the most time online.
 In the B2B world, the most relevant place buyers spend time is on LinkedIn.

 LinkedIn is a vital tool if you want to help your potential buyer narrow down their options while they are still in the buying journey.
 Many of your potential customers are vetting and ruling out options on their own before ever contacting sales.
 In fact, 70% of the buyer’s journey is complete before a salesperson is even contacted.
 You don’t want to be out of the running because your company wasn’t part of the conversation.
 If you’re going to end up on your potential customer’s shortlist, it’s more important than ever to provide content that helps them evaluate their options.

-Still unconvinced LinkedIn is not only the perfect place but is necessary for B2B marketing?
+Still unconvinced LinkedIn is not only the perfect place but is necessary for B2B digital marketing?
 Give these next five reasons a whirl.

 Reason #1: Context, context, context